mlc-ai/mlc-llm/docs/deploy/rest.rst

                        with the device id set to 0 for default.
 --host                 The host at which the server should be started, defaults to ``127.0.0.1``.
 --port                 The port on which the server should be started, defaults to ``8000``.
+--allow-credentials    A flag to indicate whether the server should allow credentials.
+If set, the server will
+                       include the ``CORS`` header in the response --allowed-origins      Specifies the allowed origins.
+It expects a JSON list of strings, with the default value being ``["*"]``, allowing all origins.
+--allowed-methods      Specifies the allowed methods.
+It expects a JSON list of strings, with the default value being ``["*"]``, allowing all methods.
+--allowed-headers      Specifies the allowed headers.
+It expects a JSON list of strings, with the default value being ``["*"]``, allowing all headers.
+--max-batch-size       The maximum batch size for processing.
+--max-total-seq-length   The maximum total number of tokens whose KV data are allowed to exist in the KV cache at any time.
+Set it to None to enable automatic computation of the max total sequence length.
+--prefill-chunk-size   The maximum total sequence length in a prefill.
+If not specified, it will be automatically inferred from model config.
+--enable-tracing       A boolean indicating if to enable event logging for requests.

 You can access ``http://127.0.0.1:PORT/docs`` (replace ``PORT`` with the port number you specified) to see the list of supported endpoints.